ESPN3: Availability

-In the United States, ESPN3 was originally available to individuals who receive their high-speed Internet connection or cable television subscription from an affiliated service provider that paid fees to ESPN.
-Since 2008, ESPN3 has also been available to approximately 21 million U.S. college students and U.S.-based military personnel via computers with college/university (.edu) and U.S. military (.mil) IP addresses.
-ESPN3 is not carried by traditional cable and satellite providers, as it is not a single channel, but streams multiple live events at the same time; however, ESPN includes a listing for a linear "ESPN3" channel (which only includes one event at a time) in the television listings on its website.
-As part of the wide-ranging distribution agreement that DirecTV and The Walt Disney Company announced, ESPN3 was made available to DirecTV customers in early 2015.
-In December 2016, ESPN started the nationwide rollout of the ESPN App on DirecTV set top boxes in five states, which allows customers to stream thousands of live events from ESPN3 on their DirecTV set top boxes.
+In the United States, ESPN3 was originally available to individuals who receive their high-speed internet connection or cable television subscription from an affiliated service provider that paid fees to ESPN.
+By 2008, ESPN3 was available free of charge to approximately 21 million U.S. college students and U.S.-based military personnel via computers with college/university (.edu) and U.S. military (.mil) IP addresses.
+ESPN3 was not carried by traditional cable and satellite providers, as it was not a single channel, but streamed multiple live events at the same time; however, ESPN included a listing for a linear "ESPN3" channel (which only included one event at a time) in the television listings on its website.
+As part of the wide-ranging distribution agreement that DirecTV and The Walt Disney Company announced, ESPN3 became available to DirecTV customers in early 2015.
+In December 2016, ESPN started the nationwide rollout of the ESPN App on DirecTV set top boxes in five states, which allowed customers to stream thousands of live events from ESPN3 on their DirecTV set top boxes.
 The nationwide rollout was completed in February 2017.

 On November 1, 2010, ESPN3 launched on Xbox Live.
-This service allows Xbox Live members to access live sporting events on ESPN3, among other offerings, at no additional cost.
-At launch, Xbox Live Gold membership was required to access the ESPN app; however, with the June 2014 update to Xbox Live, Gold membership is no longer required to access ESPN on Xbox 360 or Xbox One.
+This service allowed Xbox Live members to access live sporting events on ESPN3, among other offerings, at no additional cost.
+At launch, Xbox Live Gold membership was required to access the ESPN app until a software update in June 2014.
 Dish Network added ESPN3 in April 2014.
-In September 2016, ESPN3 was made available on over-the-top online video service Sling TV.
+In September 2016, ESPN3 became available on over-the-top online video service Sling TV.

 Criticism

-Some internet service providers have complained to the FCC that ESPN3, in its original ISP-centric implementation, violated the principles of network neutrality.
+Some internet service providers complained to the FCC that ESPN3, in its original ISP-centric implementation, violated the principles of network neutrality.
 In this system, ESPN3 bundled its content into the fees of the participating ISP, regardless of whether or not users partake in accessing its content.
 On the other hand, there was the possibility that in some areas, viewers interested in ESPN3 content might not have any ESPN3-participating ISP available to use.

-As of May 2025, while ESPN continues to support ISP-based enabling of ESPN3 content, including complimentary access via on-campus and military networks, access is now primarily enabled via TV subscription authentication; in these cases, access is available regardless of the viewer's internet provider.